pangnasun/RobotaPsyche/finalProject_Updated/readMe.md

 #### About the info displayed in the simulation
 - "Association: False" means the association has not happened yet.
 It switches to "Association: True" when association happens.
 - "Threshold/Bots" shows the set threshold vs the total number of bots (animals).
 The threshold is set by multiplying the total number of animals by a certain percent.
 - "Current Status" shows the average number of large animals who are predators from all the rounds during the simulation.
-If the number is greater than the threshold, "Current Status" changes to "Associated at" to show that association has happened.
+If the number is greater than the threshold.
+"Current Status" changes to "Associated at" to show that association has happened.
 - "Runtime" shows the time the simulation has been running.

 Simulation # 1 with 175 animals: